 The Sundance is a ceremony of purification, spiritual rebirth and healing of the mind, body, emotions and spirit.
-Some people say that the Sundance ceremony has its origins in the West; however, our own Cree elders say that, long ago, there was a form of a dance that was identical in many ways to the Sundance and was called “Bahkudassimouwin” or Thirst Dance.
+Some people say that the Sundance ceremony has its origins in the West; however, our own Cree elders say that, long ago, there was a form of a dance that was identical to the Sundance and it was called “Bahkudassimouwin” or Thirst Dance.
 The Sundance is a way of life (as opposed to religious activity).
 It’s the highest form of sacred ceremonies among many indigenous tribes in North America, including the Cree.

 A Sundancer makes a four-year commitment to dance for Life – to gain strength so

 Answer: First, one must make a 4-year commitment to Sundance.
 Why 4 years?
 It takes that long for the mind to heal from trauma or grief.
 For some people, it does not take that long, but it’s best to complete your 4 years of Sundancing.